CodeBitChips/Microverse/Module-II/Week04/Day03/task03.md

-# Client side validation
+# Working with APIs

 ## Learning objectives

-- Process user input according to business rules.
-- Use client-side validation to catch and throw errors in the UI.
+- Send and receive data from an API.
+- Use API documentation.
+- Identify if an API is RESTful or not.

-### Estimated time: 2h
+### Estimated time: 1.5h

 ## Description

-As you know, we use HTML forms to collect user input.
-In order to make sure that the data is provided in a standard format, we can execute data validations client-side on the browser (as opposed to server-side on the server, which you will learn about later in the program).
-There are different types of client-side validation: built-in input elements (that came with HTML 5), regular expressions, and using JavaScript.
+In this lesson, you will learn what an API is, identify different types of APIs, how to consume an API, and how to check its documentation.

-### Why is client-side validation important?
+### Why are APIs important?

-In web application, as in any other software applications, the data and its consistency are key.
-In order to ensure that we are storing consistent user data in our server we should use data validations in the browser.

-### Learn more
-- Read the [client-side form validation tutorial](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) by MDN.
-- Read this tutorial to learn [how to validate forms using JavaScript](https://www.javascripttutorial.net/javascript-dom/javascript-form/) by JavaScript Tutorial.
+An **Application Programming Interface** (API) is an *intermediary* that allows two applications to talk to each other.
+When you need to send or receive data from/to a server, you need to know *how* to ask for that data and the format or *shape* in which that data is coming to you.
+APIs are fundamental to keep the internet running since almost every application needs data from one or several sources.
+If every API was implemented in a different way, it would be really hard to learn how to work with each one.
+That's why APIs follow conventions, a set of guidelines to make APIs compatible and predictable.
+One of the most widely used conventions is the REST (Representational State Transfer) architectural style.

+### REST and other kinds of APIs

+Technically, you can create an API in any way, but if you don't follow any conventions people won't know how to use it.
+To have a common language for APIs, several styles or conventions are followed.
+Nowadays, the most popular is REST.
+REST is not a protocol or technology, is just a set of guidelines and best practices that you should follow.
+The main concept behind REST is *resources*.

+To learn more about APIs and REST, read these articles:

+- [What is an API?
+In English, please](https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/), a general introduction to APIs.
+- [What is REST?](https://restfulapi.net/), an introduction to REST APIs.
+- [API 101: What Is a REST API?](https://blog.postman.com/rest-api-definition/) to understand the concept of resources.

+### How to consume an API

+There are several ways to *consume* an API, read [this aticle](../articles/how_to_consume_api.md) to learn some of them.

-## Additional Materials
+## Additional materials

-*These are all optional, but if you're interested in exploring this topic further, here are some resources to help you.
-Any exploration here should be done outside program time.*
+**These are all optional, but if you're interested in exploring this topic further, here are some resources to help you.
+Any exploration here should be done outside program time.**

-- Complete  [these short exercises](https://developer.mozilla.org/en-US/docs/Learn/Forms/Test_your_skills:_Form_validation) by MDN to assess your form validation skills.
-- Read this tutorial about [manipulating checkboxes with JavaScript](https://www.javascripttutorial.net/javascript-dom/javascript-checkbox/) by JavaScript Tutorial.
-- Read this tutorial about [manipulating radio buttons with JavaScript](https://www.javascripttutorial.net/javascript-dom/javascript-radio-button/) by JavaScript Tutorial.
-- Read these tutorials about [manipulating selects](https://www.javascripttutorial.net/javascript-dom/javascript-select-box/) and [add/remove options with JavaScript](https://www.javascripttutorial.net/javascript-dom/javascript-add-remove-options/) by JavaScript Tutorial.
-- Read this tutorial on how to [create a signup form and validate it from scratch](https://www.javascripttutorial.net/javascript-dom/javascript-form-validation/) by JavaScript Tutorial.
+If you want to learn more about the different types of APIs and their main differences, read the article [The Ultimate Guide to API Architecture: REST, SOAP or GraphQL?](https://da-14.com/blog/ultimate-guide-api-architecture-rest-soap-or-graphql).

 ------